September 4, 2009

 The Army on Monday launched a bloody offensive that resulted in the passage area of about 110,000 civilian government, hosted by the Government for these purposes camps in the north of the country under very precarious conditions.

 "They have been arrested and are in concentration camps where they are subjected to torture in violation of all international conventions.
-Do not let that population back home.
+Not allowed to go home that population.
 Some are used as human shields, "the LTTE.

 In recent days have grown diplomatic pressure and international concern about the fate of people caught in the combat zone, but the government seems determined to wipe Ceylonese militarily with the LTTE, which is fighting for more than 25 years to get a independent state for the Tamil minority.